Course Outline

 2. Adding a User to the Group

-3. Password Policy Setup for Users
+3. Setting Up Password Policies for Users

 4. Attaching Policies to Users

-5. Enabling Dual Factor Authentication for Users
+5. Enabling Dual-Factor Authentication for Users

-• IAM Roles (Hands-on Lab)
+• IAM Roles (Hands-On Lab)

-Module 8: AWS CLI
+Module 8: AWS Command Line Interface (CLI)

 • Working with the AWS CLI for Government

-• Create a Security Group Using CLI
+• Creating a Security Group Using the CLI

-• Create a Key Pair Using CLI
+• Creating a Key Pair Using the CLI

-• Launch an EC2 Instance Using CLI
+• Launching an EC2 Instance Using the CLI

-• Stop an EC2 Instance Using CLI
+• Stopping an EC2 Instance Using the CLI

-• Terminate an EC2 Instance Using CLI
+• Terminating an EC2 Instance Using the CLI

-• Create a Load Balancer Using CLI
+• Creating a Load Balancer Using the CLI

-• Delete a Load Balancer Using CLI
+• Deleting a Load Balancer Using the CLI

-• Create an S3 Bucket Using CLI
+• Creating an S3 Bucket Using the CLI

-• List Buckets Through CLI
+• Listing Buckets Through the CLI

-• Delete Buckets Through CLI
+• Deleting Buckets Through the CLI

-Module 9: Application Development and Deployment Best Practices
+Module 9: Application Development and Deployment Best Practices for Government

 • Application Deployment Using AWS Elastic Beanstalk for Government

-• Deploy IIS Environment
+• Deploying an IIS Environment

-• Terminate Python and Beanstalk Environment
+• Terminating the Python and Elastic Beanstalk Environments

 DAY 4